 "Surely these are stars in the making." | The Independent

 The duo regularly perform for royals and presidents, and were recently requested by HM King Charles III to perform at the Honours of Scotland Coronation service in Edinburgh.
 The sisters were also invited to perform the Egyptian National Anthem live on national television at the closing ceremony of the World Youth Forum held in Sharm el Sheikh, under the auspices of H.E, President Abdel Fattah el-Sisi. .

 Sarah and Laura are no strangers to radio or television.
 Having made their TV debut performing their own arrangement of George Michael's 'Mother's Pride' Live at the 2017 BAFTAs; they later went on to perform at the "Last Night of the Proms", Live on BBC 1 at Proms in the Park Glasgow, 2018.
 They have appeared on the BBC Big Sing, BBC Songs of Praise and have performed live on BBC Radio 3, Classic FM and Scala Radio.

 The multi-award-winning sisters are proud recipients of the Arab Women of the Year award in 2019 for their achievements in Cultural Exchange and were also presented with an award by H.E, President Abdel Fattah el-Sisi for their achievements in music.

-The Ayoub Sisters are proud to be brand ambassadors for D'Addario.
+The Ayoub Sisters are brand ambassadors for D'Addario.